-Vienna enjoys a pleasant climate where the summers are warm and dry, the winters crisp and cold.
-The huge mountain ranges to the west and the absence of a coastline are the biggest climatic influences on the city.
+Vienna enjoys a pleasant climate where the summers are warm and dry, the winters crisp and cold (though I can’t help but feel they’re getting warmer).

-Get an overview of the monthly weather to help plan which clothes to pack for a trip and decide when is the best time to visit Vienna.
+Get an overview of the monthly weather to help plan which clothes to bring for a trip and decide on the best time to visit Vienna.
 If you come in deep midwinter, pack emergency flares, thick socks and a portable heater (just kidding).

 Oh, and if you’re visiting at the end of December, you probably want the answer to this question: does it snow at Christmas?
 (Spoiler: probably not.)